The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 The Temperley-Lieb algebra subsumes all degree $0$ endomorphisms of $BS(\ul{w})$ for nontrivial reduced expressions in $W$.
 Therefore, an idempotent which is primitive in the Temperley-Lieb algebra is primitive in $\DCti$ as well.
 In particular, $B_w$ is indecomposable in $\Kar(\DCti)$, and $BS(\ul{w})$ splits into indecomposables in $\Kar(\DCti)$ exactly as the corresponding object does in $\mTTL$.
 Therefore, the formula for decomposing $b_{\ul{w}}$ into the KL basis in Claim \ref{allrecursions1} is categorified, decomposing $BS(\ul{w})$ into indecomposables.
 Finally, we note that inverting $[2]$ implies Demazure surjectivity, so that the functor $\FC$ is well-defined.
 Moreover, the splitting \eqref{iisplittingeqn} implies that every Bott-Samelson bimodule decomposes into direct sums of various $B_w$ with shifts.

 \begin{thm} Assume lesser invertibility.
 Then the SCT and the Soergel conjecture hold for $\DC$.
-For any Soergel ring $\Bbbk$, the functor $\FC$ is an equivalence, and the indecomposables $B_w$ go to the indecomposable Soergel bimodules that he also labels $B_w$. \end{thm}
+For any Soergel realization (see section \ref{soergelcatfn}), the functor $\FC$ is an equivalence, and the indecomposables $B_w$ go to the indecomposable Soergel bimodules that he also labels $B_w$. \end{thm}

 \begin{proof} Let us compute $\Hom(B_w,B_e)$, which is equal to $\Hom(BS(\ul{w}),B_e) JW$ for a reduced expression $\ul{w}$, the precomposition of this Hom space with the Jones-Wenzl projector.
 Let $\psi \in \Hom(BS(\ul{w}),B_e)$ denote the all-dot.
 We have already seen that $\Hom(B_w,B_e)$ is spanned by $\psi \circ JW$, in section \ref{moremorphisms}.
 Also, $\FC(\psi \circ JW)$ is non-zero.
 After all, the evaluation map applied to $\psi \circ JW$ is the same as the evaluation map applied to $JW$, which is a nonzero product of roots.
 Since $R$ acts freely on morphisms in $\SBim$, it must act freely on $\psi \circ JW$ as well.
 Therefore, $\Hom(B_w,B_e)$ is the free $R$-module of rank $1$ generated in degree $\ell(w)$.